shlienlab/raccoon/README.md

 ### Installation

-raccoon can be easily installed through python standard package managers, `pip install raccoon` or `conda install raccoon`.
+raccoon releases can be easily installed through the python standard package manager
+`pip install coon`.

-Alternatively, to install the latest (unreleased) version you can download it from this repository by running
+To install the latest (unreleased) version you can download it from this repository by running

     git clone https://github.com/fcomitani/raccoon
     cd raccoon